Ozkr16/SendEmailServerless/README.md

 # SendEmailServerless
-Azure Function to send emails using SendGrid, using hCapcha verification.
+Azure Function to send emails using SendGrid, with hCaptcha anti-bot validation.